Jesus answered and said to him,

 As you see, the tract was full of false teachings despite being from a well-meaning “independent of any denomination, Bible-based in every part of ministry, soul-winning and missions minded, and distinctively Christian” church (their very own words).
 Unfortunately, false teachings won’t be clearly labeled as such for you when you encounter them in the real world as in the example above – they are cleverly disguised by mixing in what appears to be biblically sounding language.
 Indeed, the tract appears to be very “biblical” on the surface, but in fact, it is not in agreement with what is taught in Scripture.
 And since the tract has the “sinner’s prayer” false teaching in it, so you can rest assured that other false teachings are lurking nearby from whatever church, sect or cult put it out.

-I hope you are starting to see the daunting task you will be facing in seeking actual Scriptural truth as opposed to man-made opinions, schemes and false teachings.
-This is one of the main reasons why I decided to write this book, as I had to sort through all these false teachings myself trying to find truth.
+I hope you are starting to see the daunting task you will be facing in seeking actual Scriptural truth as opposed to man-made opinions, schemes, and false teachings.
+This is one of the main reasons I decided to write this book, as I had to sort through all these false teachings myself, trying to find truth.
 Please don’t just blindly believe whatever you hear being taught or preached as actual biblical truth without fully checking it against Scripture.
-It doesn’t matter if you hear it from a man on the street corner or from someone in a position of authority with lots of initials and abbreviations placed before and after their name dressed up in an expensive suit behind a fancy pulpit at a large and famous church.
+It doesn’t matter if you hear it from a man on the street corner or from someone in a position of authority with lots of important-sounding initials, abbreviations, and titles placed before and after their name dressed up in an expensive suit behind a fancy pulpit at a large and famous church.
 And this also goes for anything I write – check everything against Scripture for yourself, for the Bible is the final Word (pun intended).